rackerlabs/support-how-to/content/general/aiops-alert-monitoring.md

 Starting out there are three major situation groupings

 * Device Level - Alerts from a single device
-* Multidevice Level - Alerts from multiple devices
+* Multi-device Level - Alerts from multiple devices
 * Account Level - Alerts from a Custom Monitor

 The ticket subject will display different situation names based on the type of grouping.
 In the table below we see some examples of what you will see in the subject of the ticket and what it means about the grouping of the alerts.